torrinworx/destamatic-ui/docs/index.md

 ### DropDown
 The `DropDown` component provides a collapsible element that, when toggled, displays its child components.
 It's often used to present a list of options or additional details relevant to the user's current context.

-### KebabMenu
-The `KebabMenu` component provides an icon-based menu typically represented by three vertical dots.
-It is used for actions like additional options or item-specific actions in a list.

 ### Tabs
 The `Tabs` component offers tabbed navigation that allows users to switch between different views in the same interface area.